Benguela Current Marine Spatial Management and Governance (MARISMA)

-Title: Conservation and sustainable use of marine biodiversity in the Benguela Current Marine Ecoregion
+Title: Conservation and Sustainable Use of the Benguela Current Large Marine Ecosystem (BCLME)

 Country: Angola, Namibia, South Africa